CAD: Confidence-Aware Adaptive Displacement for Semi-Supervised Medical Image Segmentation: Introduction

-In medical image segmentation, semi-supervised medical image segmentation (SSMIS) methods have emerged to enhance model performance by utilizing a small amount of labeled data and a large amount of unlabeled data\cite{b2,b3,b4} .
+In medical image segmentation, semi-supervised medical image segmentation (SSMIS) methods have emerged to enhance model performance by utilizing a small amount of labeled data and a large amount of unlabeled data\cite{b3,b4}.
 This approach alleviates the challenge of limited labeled data and effectively leverages the rich information contained in the unlabeled dataset.
 In recent years, as this field has advanced, the performance of SSMIS has increasingly approached that of fully supervised segmentation methods, particularly under conditions with minimal labeled data, showing remarkable segmentation results\cite{b5,b6}.
-This progress has been driven by several techniques, with consistency learning being one of the core methods in semi-supervised learning\cite{b7,b8,b9}.
-Consistency learning facilitates the effective use of unlabeled data by enforcing consistent predictions across different augmentations of the input data, utilizing pseudo-labels and data augmentation strategies to generate high-quality labels\cite{b10}.
+This progress has been driven by several techniques, with consistency learning being one of the core methods in semi-supervised learning\cite{b7,b8,b9}, which facilitates the effective use of unlabeled data by enforcing consistent predictions across different augmentations of the input data, utilizing pseudo-labels and data augmentation strategies to generate high-quality labels\cite{b10}.
 Common techniques in consistency learning include self-training and consistency loss, which minimize the discrepancy between model outputs under different augmentations, making the model more stable and reliable when processing unlabeled data\cite{b11,b12}.

-In consistency learning, perturbations such as data augmentations and feature map perturbations play a pivotal role\cite{b12}.
-These perturbations ensure that the model learns robust features by making the model’s predictions consistent despite variations in the input data.
-Data augmentations, including rotation, scaling, and flipping, challenge the model, forcing it to focus on stable and generalizable features while ignoring spurious ones\cite{b13,b14}.
-On the other hand, feature map perturbations, such as adding noise or applying dropout, directly alter the feature representations, encouraging the model to maintain consistency even in the presence of noisy or incomplete information\cite{b10,b15,b16}.
+Within consistency learning, perturbations such as data augmentations and feature map perturbations play a pivotal role\cite{b12}, ensuring that the model learns robust features by making predictions consistent despite variations in the input data.
+Data augmentations, including rotation, scaling, and flipping, challenge the model, forcing it to focus on stable and generalizable features while ignoring spurious ones\cite{b13,b14}; meanwhile, feature map perturbations, such as adding noise or applying dropout, directly alter the feature representations, encouraging the model to maintain consistency even in the presence of noisy or incomplete information\cite{b10,b16}.
 Together, these perturbations help the model refine its internal representations, ultimately enhancing its performance on unlabeled data and improving segmentation accuracy in semi-supervised settings.

 In SSMIS, a key challenge is the balance between applying sufficient perturbations and avoiding excessive ones.
 Too strong perturbations can increase uncertainty in the model's predictions, which undermines its ability to learn stable representations\cite{b33}, especially in scenarios with limited labeled data.
 Additionally, in continuous learning settings, the model's ability to extract meaningful semantic information is constrained by the mismatch between labeled and unlabeled data distributions.
 The small labeled set often does not fully capture the variations in the unlabeled data, limiting the model’s generalization capacity and potentially leading to error propagation over time.